inspirehep/author.xml/README.md

 <a name="briefdescription"></a>
 ### A Brief description of the author.xml file
-The author.xml file contains the following information:
+From [Background and motivation](#background), above, you will have gathered that the author list file, author.xml, uses the language XML.
+This author.xml file includes the following information:
  - Which paper does the author.xml correspond to?
  - The collaboration it represents.
  - The institutions participating in the collaboration.
  - The authors, with their affiliations and ID numbers.

-This information will allow us to automate the process of publishing the document electronically, without the need for human intervention.
+The information will allow us to automate the process of publishing the document electronically, without the need for human intervention.

 <a name="whyxml"></a>
-### Why XML for author.xml?
+### Why an XML file for the author list?
-From the introduction, you will have gathered that the authors' file, author.xml, uses the language XML.
 XML stands for eXtensible Markup Language.
-Markup implies that there is information about the data structure i.e. your data (a.k.a XML elements) will be enclosed between tags that describe what type of data it is.
+Markup implies that there is information about the data structure i.e. your data (a.k.a.
+XML elements) will be enclosed between tags that describe what type of data it is.
 You should enter your data between the tags according to a specific format.

 The term 'eXtensible' means that we decide what the tags should be called - the tags in the author.xml have been defined and agreed upon, so don't go adding your own.

 XML was designed to store and transport data, and it is both human- and machine-readable.
-This perfectly satisfies our requirements for the language used to read and write the author.xml files.
-Note that XML files are data files, the information doesn't do anything on its own.
+Note that XML files are data files, and that the information doesn't do anything on its own.

 <a name="howdoesitwork"></a>
 ### Quick summary of steps
  - You will download a package.
- - To produce your collaboration’s author list file, author.xml, you complete the xml template file that you obtained.
+ - To produce your collaboration’s author list file, author.xml, you will complete the xml template file that you obtained.
  - Once completed, the file should be tested and validated using the validation files that are included in the package.
- - When your file passes the test, submit your file along with your submission to arXiv in a .tar ball.
+ - When your file passes the validation, you can submit the author.xml file along with your submission to arXiv in a .tar ball.
+ - Please contact us at authors@inspirehep.net if you:
+    - encounter problems
+    - need assistance
- - If you encounter any problem and need assistance, or if you are unable provide the information required, please contact us: authors@inspirehep.net
+    - are unable provide the information required

 <a name="whatadvantages"></a>
 ### What are the advantages of the author.xml file?